Die Bergretter

-Die Bergwacht (since 2012 Die Bergretter) is a German mountain rescue television series, broadcast since 26 November 2009 on ZDF.
+Die Bergwacht (since 2012 Die Bergretter) (English: The Mountain Rescuers) is a German mountain rescue television series, broadcast since 26 November 2009 on ZDF.
 The series is set in the Austrian Alps and centers around a fictional Bergwacht (mountain rescue) team in Ramsau am Dachstein.
 Each episode focuses on a rescue mission, explores the background stories of the people involved the incident (more often than not caused by their risky behaviour) and the private lives of the team members.

 Setting

 Andreas Marthaler is about to open a climbing school in the USA together with his girlfriend.
 Before emigrating he attends the wedding of his best friend and leader of the mountain rescue Stefan Hofer.
 When Stefan Hofer is killed in a mountaineering accident on the day after the wedding while on a tour with Andreas Marthaler, Andreas tries to care for Stefan's wife Emilie Hofer and the two children just as his friend asked him to.
 This is not easy for Emilie, Andreas and his girlfriend.
 Additionally Andreas Marthaler becomes the leader of the mountain rescue service in Ramsau which comes with its own challenges.

 At the end of the sixth series Andreas Marthaler tragically falls to his death while saving a little girl.
 According to his wishes Markus Kofler becomes the new leader of the team.
 Markus finds this difficult at first as he was with Andreas when he died.